FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 candidate data tree at selection time.
 Config callbacks still validate against the candidate tree once mgmtd has selected the owning backends.

 Configuration write support is intentionally limited to CLI-equivalent RFC 9129 leaves.
 The converted leaves are router-id, preference, spf-control paths, auto-cost, OSPFv2 mpls/ldp/igp-sync, OSPFv2 mpls/te-rid, graceful-restart enabled, restart-interval, helper-enabled and helper-strict-lsa-checking, OSPFv2 stub-router unconditional, area lifecycle, area-type, area summary, OSPFv2 default-cost, area ranges, per-interface area attachment, interface cost, hello-interval, dead-interval, retransmit-interval, priority, mtu-ignore, transmit-delay, interface-type, passive, OSPFv2 prefix-suppression, per-interface BFD (enabled, local-multiplier, desired-min-tx-interval, required-min-rx-interval), OSPFv2 per-interface static neighbours (poll-interval, priority), and per-interface authentication key-chain (OSPFv2 ospfv2-key-chain, OSPFv3 ospfv3-key-chain).
 Existing CLI commands for those leaves set the same YANG nodes as mgmtd writes.

-``ietf-ospf`` is a mixed-mode module in this branch.
-Nodes listed in the mapping table below have config callbacks and mutate daemon state.
-Other RFC 9129 config nodes may still be parsed and schema-validated by libyang, but they are intentionally outside the supported write surface unless they are deviated as not-supported or listed below.
+``ietf-ospf`` is loaded as an incremental-conversion module in this branch.
+The module suppresses unwired configuration callbacks with ``ignore_cfg_cbs``;
+nodes that register configuration callbacks automatically opt back into dispatch.
+The mapping table below is the supported write surface.
+Other RFC 9129 config nodes should be removed or narrowed by deviation until they have real callbacks behind them.
 Future work should prefer adding a real callback or a deviation over allowing a writable node to appear supported without mutating daemon state.

+Configuration rendering boundary
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The management boundary and the CLI rendering boundary are deliberately separate in this stage.
+The supported RFC 9129 nodes are committed through the schema and northbound callbacks above.  ``write terminal`` and saved configuration output still use the existing OSPF and OSPFv3 configuration writers because those writers also render native FRR behaviour that is outside RFC 9129, including redistribution, virtual links and other FRR-specific commands.

+A future ``cli_show`` migration should therefore be a complete CLI rendering slice, not a per-leaf clean-up.
+The right FRR shape is the RIP, RIPng and staticd mgmtd CLI-info pattern: add CLI display callbacks for the supported YANG nodes, wire them into mgmtd's rendering path, and keep or replace native writers only where the same output is still covered.
+A partial migration would risk duplicate output for converted leaves or lost output for native-only configuration.

 The daemons advertise only the RFC 9129 features used by the converted surface.  ``ospfd`` enables ``auto-cost``, ``bfd``, ``explicit-router-id``,